Term 4 Week 6 2024 Newsletter

 Reception teacher

 The highlight of the week was our creative investigation, where students constructed their own balance scales using coat hangers and cups.
-This practical activity helped children understand the fundamental concepts of mass and balance while developing their problem-solving skills.
+This practical activity helped students understand the fundamental concepts of mass and balance while developing their problem solving skills.

-Taking their investigation further, the class embarked on an exciting boat-building challenge.
+Taking their investigation further, the class embarked on an exciting boat building challenge.
 Students designed and created their own boats, then conducted experiments to determine the maximum weight their boats could hold before sinking.
-This real-world application of measurement was both engaging and collaborative and had students develop many real world and mathematical skills.
+This real world application of measurement was both engaging and collaborative, and allowed for students to develop many real world and mathematical skills.

 Courtney Elliott